KDE/documentation-develop-kde-org/content/docs/flatpak/publishing.md

 Once you create the PR, it will undergo review.
 During this step, flathubbot is available to test your builds whenever you comment `bot, build org.kde.yourapphere`.
 It is useful to verify that your application compiles properly as though it were on flathub; if it fails, it should link to its compile logs, and if it succeeds, you should get a command to test your new package and ensure it runs.

 After your package gets accepted, the content of your PR will be added to a separate repository for your app and you will be granted collaborator permissions so you can upload the updates to your manifest in the future.
+Congratulations, you're now the official maintainer of the package over flathub!
 You should read the [maintainer guidelines](https://github.com/flathub/flathub/wiki/App-Maintenance) to learn extra information about your repository and builds.
 You will also be able to login to the [flathub builds](https://flathub.org/builds/) website in order to see your flatpak's build logs and control when your new update gets published.
+Be sure to follow the application's development cycle and update it every so often.
+If, later on, you're not able to keep maintaining the package anymore, warn the relevant KDE/flathub developers, and the KDE team will be responsible for maintaining it.